Guide - The Best of Park City

 Holiday Events and Traditions

 The Electric Parade illuminates Main Street each December with decorated floats, marching bands, and community participation.
-The event draws crowds, so arrive early for viewing positions along the route.
+The event draws large crowds, so arrive early for viewing positions along the route.

 Deer Valley and Park City Mountain host holiday programming including torchlight parades, fireworks, and visits from Santa at base area lodges.
 The Egyptian Theatre presents holiday performances including the annual Park City Holiday Spectacular.
+The Main Street Snowglobe Stroll features life-sized snowglobes each crafted by local artists to capture the spirit of the season.

 What to look for: Event schedules, which vary annually—check local listings as your visit approaches.